connect

 How can the tools of the Digital Age be mobilized to solve our most pressing environmental challenges?

-Bakker is the author of the widely celebrated The Sounds of Life: How Digital Technology is Bringing Us Closer to the Worlds of Animals and Plants, which was featured in The Guardian, and praised in Science.
+Bakker is the author of the widely celebrated The Sounds of Life: How Digital Technology is Bringing Us Closer to the Worlds of Animals and Plants, which won the Sigurd Olson Nature Writing Award (2022) and Nautilus Book Award for Animals & Nature (2023), has been translated into eight languages, and is featured in a TED talk (2023).

 More about me, here